-The focus of the Edge Strategies Special Intelligence Service is on the technology, partners, and best practices in delivering IT service in new edge locations.
+The focus of IDC's Edge Trends and Strategies is on the technology, partners, and best practices in delivering IT service in new edge locations.
 This program features research that vendors can use to inform their clients and prospects — which include IT decision makers, line-of-business executives, and C-suite executives — about the various business and technology elements associated with a distributed edge.
 The program also features research that guides product managers and product marketers in identifying the various technology and business areas that need to be addressed as part of an edge product and service strategy.

 The program covers technology topics such as IT, OT, and CT convergence; digital transformation; security; core-edge and edge-endpoint connectivity; endpoint asset management; infrastructure transformation; and emerging technologies.
 The program also proposes strategies, models, approaches, and best practices for firms to make the most of their organizationwide edge deployment.